deveshkum/deveshkum/README.md

 - 👋 Hi, I’m @deveshkumuar
-- 👀 I’m interested in ... learning new ways in ML
+- 👀 I’m interested in ... learning new ways of ML & AI
-- 🌱 I’m currently learning ...EnsembleLearning
+- 🌱 I’m currently learning ...Computer Vision & NLP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...by email or by Contact Number